deis/workflow/src/contributing/overview.md

 ## Write Documentation

 We are always looking to improve and expand our documentation.
-Most docs reside in the [deis/workflow][workflow] repository under the [docs/][docs] directory.
+Most docs reside in the [deis/workflow][workflow] repository.
 Simply fork the project, update docs and send us a pull request.

 ## Contribute Code